 A great example is how Council is working with and for the community, is in relation to the Long Term Plan Amendment (LTPA).
 The LPTA consultation begun during the reporting period which has seen collaboration between Elected Members, ELT, and staff to deliver 16 formal consultation events, with additional meetings being added as requested.
 All ratepayers have been sent a letter about the rates review, which has generated comments and questions on social media and email.
-The communications strategy is driving a high level of engagement on social media, Let's Körero, focus groups, and community events, and the council has developed an online presence via Let's Körero, where the community can read the consultation material online, interact with various polls and ideas forums, download key documents and submit online.
-Facebook Lives, Instagram, radio ads, media releases, and newsletters are also being utilized to drive community in the decision-making process.
+The communications strategy is driving a high level of engagement on social media, Let's Kōrero, focus groups, and community events, and the council has developed an online presence via Let's Kōrero, where the community can read the consultation material online, interact with various polls and ideas forums, download key documents and submit online.
+Facebook Lives, Instagram, radio ads, media releases, and newsletters are also being utilized to drive community engagement.
+Overall, council is making a concerted effort to engage with and involve the community in the decision-making process.